 The Group also monitors the health and security environment of the locations of the Group's key operations to assess possible threats that may adversely affect the Group and its employees.

-To mitigate the impact of unforeseen operational risk events, the Group has business continuity management and crisis management programmes to ensure the uninterrupted availability of all business resources to support essential business activities.
+During 2009, the Group successfully activated its Business Continuity Management-Flu Pandemic Plan to effectively mitigate concentration risk in a robust and comprehensive manner.
 The Group also has insurance programmes, primarily to mitigate the risk of catastrophic events.

-The Group's Fraud Risk Management (FRM) and whistle-blowing programmes help prevent and detect fraud or misconduct, as well as enable rapid and co-ordinated incident responses, including establishing the cause, remedial actions, and damage control procedures.
+The Group's Fraud Risk Management ("FRM") and whistle-blowing programmes help prevent and detect fraud or misconduct, as well as enable rapid and co-ordinated incident responses, including establishing the cause, remedial actions, and damage control procedures.
+In 2009, the Group further strengthened its Fraud Risk Management infrastructure with the implementation of several new initiatives, including an Application Fraud Detection System, which has enabled us to avoid losses in the consumer lending operations.